Cody Simpson: Music career

-2009 - 2011: Career beginnings, 4 U, and Coast to Coast
+2009–2011: Career beginnings, 4 U, and Coast to Coast

-Cody Simpson performing at the Nevada Wild Fest outside the Rio in Las Vegas, Nevada 25 October 2012.
+Simpson performing at the Nevada Wild Fest outside the Rio in Las Vegas, Nevada 25 October 2012.

-Cody Simpson's rise to recognition was featured on The 7.30 Report in December 2009.
+Simpson's rise to recognition was featured on The 7.30 Report in December 2009.
 He released his debut single, "iYiYi" (which features American rapper Flo Rida), on 15 May 2010.
-The music video for Cody Simpson's second single, "Summertime", was released on 20 September 2010.
-Cody Simpson relocated to Los Angeles in June 2010 with his family to record his songs with Atlantic Records' Shawn Campbell.
-That same month, Cody Simpson appeared on Sunrise.
-On 22 June 2010, it was announced that Cody Simpson would participate in the Camplified 2010 Tour, along with other artists, touring across the United States.
+The music video for Simpson's second single, "Summertime", was released on 20 September 2010.
+Simpson relocated to Los Angeles in June 2010 with his family to record music with Atlantic Records' Shawn Campbell.
+That same month, Simpson appeared on the Australian morning show Sunrise.
+On 22 June 2010, it was announced that Simpson would participate in the Camplified 2010 Tour, along with other artists, touring across the United States.
 The tour began on 5 July 2010 and ended on 14 August 2010.
-Other tours that year included a middle school tour that took place from October - November 2010 and covered 9 USA states.
+Other tours that year included a middle school tour that took place from October - November 2010 and covered nine US states.
 An EP, 4 U was released on 21 December 2010.
 The EP included five tracks in total, four of them being previously unreleased.
 Simpson recorded a remake of the song "I Want Candy" by The Strangeloves as the main theme song for the Easter-themed live-action/animated film Hop.
-In May 2011, Cody Simpson was "egged" during a live performance at Westfield Miranda in Sydney.
+In May 2011, Simpson was "egged" during a live performance at Westfield Miranda in Sydney.
 Simpson told Australian radio show The Kyle & Jackie O Show that he was not in fact hit by the eggs, and that he was upset on behalf of his fans as the remainder of his show was cancelled due to security concerns.
 He then started the Waiting 4U tour with American singer Greyson Chance on 9 April in Ivins, Utah.
 The tour ended on 18 May 2011, in Portland, Oregon.

 Coast to Coast was released on 20 September 2011 by Atlantic Records.
 It reached number 12 on the Billboard 200 and sold 24,000 copies.
-On 23 April 2011, Cody Simpson released the single "On My Mind".
+On 23 April 2011, Simpson released the single "On My Mind".
 On 5 August 2011, he performed on The Today Show.
 The following day, Simpson started his Coast to Coast Mall Tour in Lake Grove, New York to promote his second EP.
 He played nine dates around the United States and finished it in Orange, California on 18 September 2011.
-On 22 September, it was announced that Cody Simpson hired Justin Bieber's manager, Scooter Braun, as his own.
+On 22 September 2011, it was announced that Scooter Braun, Justin Bieber's manager, had become Simpson's manager.